jmarucha/lsystem-rs/README.md

 # L-System Tree Generator

-3D visualization of procedurally generated trees using L-Systems (Lindenmayer Systems) in Rust.
+3D visualization of procedurally generated trees using IFS in Rust.

 ## Overview

-This project implements an interactive 3D tree generator that creates realistic tree structures using L-System rules and transformation matrices.
+This project implements an interactive 3D tree generator that creates ~realistic~ tree structures using L-System rules and transformation matrices.
 The generated trees are visualized in real-time using OpenGL rendering through Glium.

+It's more of IFS thing, but you can write it as primitive l-system A -> AA, A->AB,...
+B -> BA, B->BB,...

+The name stays because if you look at wiki, L-system article gives trees, and IFS gives clouds, so I guess it stays.

 ## Images